 Farmers and ranchers have long experienced difficulty in obtaining workers who are willing and able to work on farms and in fields.
 Jobs in agriculture are physically demanding, conducted in all seasons and are often transitory.
 To most U.S. residents seeking employment, these conditions are not attractive.
-A number of studies document this fact, and farm worker representatives also acknowledged this in recent congressional testimony.
+A number of studies document this fact, and farm worker representatives also have acknowledged this in congressional testimony.
 Yet, for many prospective workers from other countries, these jobs present real economic opportunities.

 In times of labor shortages farmers have relied on these foreign workers, who are admitted under a government sponsored temporary worker program known as H-2A, and on workers who appear to have legal status to be working in the United States.
 The demand for foreign workers is heightened due to not only a lack of a domestic workforce, but also the reverse migration of workers from the U.S. to Mexico, historic levels of immigration enforcement and bipartisan congressional commitment to a credible work authorization system through mandatory E-Verify.
 Those factors, combined with an increasingly rigid and burdensome H- 2A program, demonstrate the need for a new approach.